peterpilgrim/digital-cv/index.md

 - I respect junior developers who fight with me understanding dependency injection and Spring Boot and also those flighty engineers who know more Ruby than I do and do hipster programming in VIM.
 - On the other hand, I not a Scala zeolet nor want to be involvedd with the *"one true way"* of writing any code.
 - I experienced pair-programming and saw benefits of culture teams.
 I write tests and I want them to pass *green*;
-- I want to cut endless useless meetings of plans about plans, but like Eisenhower planning is the thing we should be all doing.
+- I want to cut endless useless meetings of plans about plans, but like [General D. Eisenhower](https://en.wikipedia.org/wiki/Dwight_D._Eisenhower) [planning is the thing we should be all doing](https://www.eisenhowerlibrary.gov/eisenhowers/quotes).
 We should be organizing and improving the software architecture of my project; cleaning up and refactoring.
 - I want to take ownership of code with my team.
 - I also reach out to other teams for helps, because I too experienced the impractical issues around "silo-team" thinking.
 - I need to work in an environment and code-base that considers these things as necessary and valuable.